 Once you’ve decided which keywords to exclude, let’s do a 180 and think about some that you might want to include.

-• Less competition: Long-tail keywords’ greater specificity means that typically fewer people search for them, and as such, fewer businesses target them.
-The lower competition gives you a higher chance to rank.
+Long-tail keywords’ greater specificity means that typically fewer people search for them, and as such, fewer businesses target them.
+The lower competition gives you a higher chance of ranking.

 Focusing solely on clicks and impressions can lead you down the wrong path.
 Here are some expert tips to avoid getting sidetracked by vanity metrics: